Schizophrenia: Causes

 Deficits in executive functions, such as planning, inhibition, and working memory, are pervasive in schizophrenia.
-Although these functions are separable, their dysfunction in schizophrenia may reflect an underlying deficit in the ability to represent goal related information in working memory, and to utilize this to direct cognition and behavior.
+Although these functions are separable, their dysfunction in schizophrenia may reflect an underlying deficit in the ability to represent goal related information in working memory, and to use this to direct cognition and behavior.
 These impairments have been linked to a number of neuroimaging and neuropathological abnormalities.
 For example, functional neuroimaging studies report evidence of reduced neural processing efficiency, whereby the dorsolateral prefrontal cortex is activated to a greater degree to achieve a certain level of performance relative to controls on working memory tasks.
 These abnormalities may be linked to the consistent post-mortem finding of reduced neuropil, evidenced by increased pyramidal cell density and reduced dendritic spine density.
 These cellular and functional abnormalities may also be reflected in structural neuroimaging studies that find reduced grey matter volume in association with deficits in working memory tasks.

 Positive symptoms have been linked to cortical thinning in the superior temporal gyrus.
 The severity of negative symptoms has been linked to reduced thickness in the left medial orbitofrontal cortex.
 Anhedonia, traditionally defined as a reduced capacity to experience pleasure, is frequently reported in schizophrenia.
 However, a large body of evidence suggests that hedonic responses are intact in schizophrenia, and that what is reported to be anhedonia is a reflection of dysfunction in other processes related to reward.
 Overall, a failure of reward prediction is thought to lead to impairment in the generation of cognition and behavior required to obtain rewards, despite normal hedonic responses.

 Another theory links abnormal brain lateralization to the development of being left-handed which is significantly more common in those with schizophrenia.
 This abnormal development of hemispheric asymmetry is noted in schizophrenia.
 Studies have concluded that the link is a true and verifiable effect that may reflect a genetic link between lateralization and schizophrenia.

-Bayesian models of brain functioning have been utilized to link abnormalities in cellular functioning to symptoms.
+Bayesian models of brain functioning have been used to link abnormalities in cellular functioning to symptoms.
 Both hallucinations and delusions have been suggested to reflect improper encoding of prior expectations, thereby causing expectation to excessively influence sensory perception and the formation of beliefs.
 In approved models of circuits that mediate predictive coding, reduced NMDA receptor activation, could in theory result in the positive symptoms of delusions and hallucinations.